 Students also Zoomed with their First Year Seminar (FSEM) classmates and faculty.
 A cornerstone of the Colleges’ curriculum, FSEMs help students develop critical thinking and communication skills and practices.
 Some of this year’s course offerings include Thinking Critically about God, Unfreedoms & the Problem of Race, Metacognition & Justice and Music and Ethics.

-Chloe Parrott ’24, from Jamesville, N.Y., is taking the Sustainable Living and Learning FSEM.
+Chloe Parratt ’24, from Jamesville, N.Y., is taking the Sustainable Living and Learning FSEM.
 Attached to a learning community, the course gives students the opportunity to study the intersection between sustainability and consumption, while living with their classmates on the same floor of a residence hall.
-Parrott says she is eager to immerse herself fully in the topic of sustainability, as she decides whether she wants to pursue a career in environmental law.
+Parratt says she is eager to immerse herself fully in the topic of sustainability, as she decides whether she wants to pursue a career in environmental law.

 Vuthy Vey ’24, who is from Phnom Penh, Cambodia, is studying remotely this semester.
 In high school, Vey studied at the Liger Learning Center, where the mission of the school is to inspire students to become agents of change in their communities.
 Vey is eager to study computer science at the Colleges.